 “Better get out there before I tell your girlfriends you’re making out.”

-One boy runs out, forgetting his clothes.
+One boy runs out in horror, forgetting his clothes.
 The girls all scream, and he runs back into the boy’s.
 The other boys, who aren’t yet dressed, decide they want the attention too and strut out together, vogue-ing and air kissing each other.
 Thank god cellphone cameras haven’t been invented.
 Someone has seen Jack snap my waistband, making me hard.
 The rumor grows that it is a turn-on.
 The girls attack the boys who promptly surrender to be tested.
 The consensus is that only gay boys find it a turn-on, when one boy watching the action has an obvious stiffy.
 He is embarrassed until all the girls turn their attention on him.
 One of the boy’s friends stands up, “Hey, I got hard too,” but no one can tell if he’s lying or not.
 We stop the test when the boy starts to pull down his jeans.
 Otherwise, Out & Proud Youth Center is a success.
 The police come by and compliment Felix on solving his crowd control problem.
 It’s the same officer from Friday.
 He tells me the redneck got released after a weekend in jail.
 Apparently he’d been drinking before our encounter and was not sober.
 He now feels guilty.

 “Probably just embarrassed after being beaten up by a gay high schooler.”